Division01/fastapi_docker/README.md

 ## Prerequisites

-To run the FastAPI application locally, you need to have Docker installed on your system.
+To run the FastAPI application locally, you need to have Docker installed (and running) on your system.

 ## Usage